Brigada Especial Operativa Halcón: History

+Formation

 Today, the unit is made up of seventy-five commandos, subdivided into fifteen-man tactical teams.

 Each team has two snipers, one medic, one negotiator, an explosive ordnance disposal expert, a communications specialist, an intelligence specialist, and eight tactical assaulters.

+While many current members are veterans of the Argentine Army, the Brigada Halcón is under the operational control of the federal police, under the direct command of the Buenos Aires Police Department.

+Training

 Initial training is divided into three two-month stages.
 Skills such as combat shooting, heliborne insertion, HALO/HAHO parachuting, explosives, sniping, intelligence gathering, martial arts, and offensive driving are covered in this period.
 The unit also handles VIP protection and is also responsible for hijacked aircraft throughout the nation.

-While many current members are veterans of the Argentine Army, the Brigada Halcón is under the operational control of the federal police, under the direct command of the Buenos Aires Police Department.
+Equipment

 Brigada Halcón members use foreign weapons and gear, as well as locally manufactured protective gear and uniforms.

-Weapons include: Bersa Thunder 9, Glock 17, Heckler & Koch MP5, SIG Sauer SIG516 and the SPAS-12 shotgun.
-For sniping purposes the Heckler & Koch PSG1 is commonly used.